Mishalzeera/the-money-manager/README.md

 ### Start Python Documentation

-The author will try and take documentation very seriously for this project.
+I will try and take documentation more seriously for this project.
 The goal is that a person who does not have any understanding of Python would be able to read the code and follow along with what is taking place.
-While the author has been writing documentation from the start, it has been sporadic.
+While I have been writing documentation from the start, it has been sporadic.
-The author has also found it a good way to expose bugs and issues with the app.
+I have also found it a good way to expose bugs and issues with the app.

 ### Create Endmonth Function